INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 ![](assets/blogs/rf/qlearn.png)

 On a high level, this is how Q-Learning works.
-But magic happens inside agent's `Learn` method discussed below.
+But magic happens inside the agent's `Learn` method explianed below.

 <div class="divider"></div>